What is Sharing and Showing in Childhood?

 We focus more often on conversation and emotional connection when assessing social development with teens.
 Developing sharing and showing skills with friends or family is also a great way to connect socially.

-We find it is important to look at a child’s reciprocal play, sharing and showing toys and snacks, and shared enjoyment.
+Because social engagement is so important in the early years, we look at reciprocal play, sharing and showing, and shared enjoyment.
 The critical feature of social reciprocity can be assessed with a younger child by looking at the quality of a child’s connection to others.